 Hi, I've been interested in space and astronomy for as long as I can remember.
 My first memory is of my Dad pointing out what must have been one of the early satellites sometime in the very late 1950's.
 For years I had a large poster with the solar system on my bedroom wall (poor demoted Pluto and there are so many more moons about nowadays!).
 I can recall staying up late at Butlin's Pwllheli 1967 to watch my first Sky at Night in their big tv room.
 Only in recent years have I had the money to indulge more in astronomy and I have found with observing that I prefer the simplicity and comfort afforded by binoculars and for imaging wide field work with DSLR and lenses.

 Living in a suburb light pollution is an issue close to my heart.
-Usually the limiting sky value for around here is Magnitude 5.0, Bortle Scale 6, which I have verified using Samir Kharusi's JPEG method.
-Imaging I love the method of not autoguiding and instead using fast optics.
+On the darkest night the limiting sky value for around here is around Magnitude 5.0, Bortle Scale 6, which I have verified using Samir Kharusi's JPEG method and using a recently acquired SQM-L meter.
+I have done a lot of work estimating the local Sky Glow and optimal sub-exposure times for my different set ups involving the Craig Stark method along with others, a very rewarding topic.

 Observing I tend to use my binoculars as the benefit of two old eyes is welcomed along with the very rapid set up time involved which allows maximum viewing sessions that our rather poor British weather does its best to take from us.